aDotInTheVoid/boxcars/docs/report/report.md

 [^phantom]: The actual declaration of `Cown` also has a
     [`PhantomData`](https://doc.rust-lang.org/1.79.0/std/marker/struct.PhantomData.html)
-    field, but that's only relevant to the compiler, as disallows unused type parameters.
+    field, which is needed as Rust disallows unused type parameters.
+However it's elided here, for not being relevant.

 ```rust {.freefloat label="boxcars-cownptr-decl" caption="Declaration of \texttt{boxcars::Cown} type"}
 pub struct Cown<T> {